CourtHive/tods-competition-factory/documentation/docs/apis/competition-engine-api.md

   competitionEngine.competitionScheduleMatchUps({
-    alwaysReturnCompleted, // boolean - when true return completed matchUps regardless of publish state courtCompletedMatchUps, // boolean - include completed matchUps in court.matchUps - useful for pro-scheduling participantsProfile, // optional - ability to specify additions to context (see parameters of tournamentEngine.getTournamentParticipants()) withCourtGridRows, // optional boolean - return { rows } of matchUps for courts layed out as a grid, with empty cells minCourtGridRows, // optional integer - minimum number of rows to return (compared to auto-calculated rows) sortDateMatchUps, // boolean boolean - optional - defaults to `true`
+    alwaysReturnCompleted, // boolean - when true return completed matchUps regardless of publish state courtCompletedMatchUps, // boolean - include completed matchUps in court.matchUps - useful for pro-scheduling participantsProfile, // optional - ability to specify additions to context (see parameters of tournamentEngine.getParticipants()) withCourtGridRows, // optional boolean - return { rows } of matchUps for courts layed out as a grid, with empty cells minCourtGridRows, // optional integer - minimum number of rows to return (compared to auto-calculated rows) sortDateMatchUps, // boolean boolean - optional - defaults to `true`